d2a4u/meteor/README.md

 Please see `ClientSpec.scala` in integration tests for more code example.

+## Modules

+- `awssdk` the main module for DynamoDB client
+- `scanamo` module which provides auto conversion to and from Scanamo's `DynamoFormat` and meteor's `Encoder`/`Decoder`

 ## Credit

-The project is inspired by [comms-deduplication project](https://github.com/ovotech/comms-deduplication).
+The project is inspired by [comms-deduplication](https://github.com/ovotech/comms-deduplication) project.
 Thanks [@filosganga](https://github.com/filosganga) for his contribution and permission to use his code in this project.